abdelouahabb/essog/README.md

 https://www.python.org/downloads/

-and of course, you will not work with MySql or any SQL standard, this NoSql,
+and of course, you will not work with MySql or any SQL standard, this is NoSql,

 http://www.mongodb.org/downloads